2006 Brickyard 400: Race

 Live television coverage of the race began at 1:30 p.m. in the United States on NBC.
-Around the start of the race, weather conditions were sunny.
-Howard Brammer, reverend of Traders Point Christian Church in downtown Indianapolis, began pre-race ceremonies with an invocation.
+Around the start of the race, weather conditions were sunny with an ambient temperature of 88 F and a track temperature of 135 F. Howard Brammer, reverend of Traders Point Christian Church in downtown Indianapolis, began pre-race ceremonies with an invocation.
 Kelly Rowland of the American girl group Destiny's Child performed the national anthem, and the chairwoman of the Indianapolis Motor Speedway Mari Hulman George commanded the drivers to start their engines.
 During the pace laps, Chaffin and Dale Jarrett went to the back of the grid for changing their engines, and Kurt Busch did the same after going into his back-up car.
 NASCAR scheduled a competition caution for laps 15 and 40 to enable teams to check the state of their tires after drivers raised concerns about their lifespan.

 The race started at 2:54 p.m.
 Burton maintained the lead going into the first turn, and pulled way to hold a small but healthy gap by the end of the first lap.
-On the second lap, Bowyer lost second when Johnson overtook him.
+That same year Kahne overtook Bowyer for second.
+On the second lap, Bowyer lost third when Johnson overtook him.
 The first caution was given on lap three as Elliott Sadler lost control of his car in turn one, and heavily clouted a wall with the rear of his car.
 Joe Nemechek did minor damage to his car when he hit wall try to avoid Sadler.
 Under caution, Nemechek, Said and Sorenson elected to drive down pit road for repairs, but NASCAR forbade pit stops for fuel because of the first competition caution.
 Burton led at the lap seven restart, followed by Kahne and Johnson.
-However, Burton only led for the first two turns as Kahne passed him.
-Burton retook the first position from Kahne on the next lap.
+However, Burton only led for the first two turns as Kahne passed him on the inside on the backstraightaway.
+Burton retook the first position from Kahne on the inside at turn four during the next lap.
 Jeff Gordon went to pit road on lap nine to repair a broken bolt on his left-front sway bar, but he did not get lapped by the leader until three laps after.
 Biffle was passed by Bowyer for fourth on the eleventh lap.
 After starting 32nd, Stewart moved into 15th by lap 15.
 The first competition caution was waved on the next lap.
 All drivers made pit stops for fuel, tires and track bar adjustments.